katarinastuart/Ev1_SelectionMetaAnalysis/README.md

 The VCFTools manual is available [here](https://vcftools.sourceforge.net/man_latest.html).

-CITE: Danecek P, Auton A, Abecasis G, Albers CA, Banks E, DePristo MA, Handsaker RE, Lunter G, Marth GT, Sherry ST et al. 2011 The variant call format and VCFtools.
-Bioinformatics 27 2156–2158. (doi:10.1093/bioinformatics/btr330)
+Citation: Danecek, P., Auton, A., Abecasis, G., Albers, C. A., Banks, E., DePristo, M. A., Handsaker, R. E., Lunter, G., Marth, G. T., Sherry, S. T., McVean, G., Durbin, R., & Genomes Project Analysis, G. (2011).
+The variant call format and VCFtools.
+Bioinformatics, 27(15), 2156-2158. https://doi.org/10.1093/bioinformatics/btr330

-Fst outliers will allow us to identify SNPs that behave abnormally in pairwise comparisons between populations.
+Fst outliers help us to identify SNPs that behave abnormally in pairwise comparisons between populations.

-The first things we need to do is use our metadata file (currently defined by the environmental variable ``METADATA``) to make three individual files containing just the list of individuals in each of the populations.
-We can do this by subseting our sample metadata file, using the command ``grep`` to grab lines that match each population's name, and then using ``awk`` to keep only the first column of metadta, i.e. the sample names.
+We first need to use our metadata file (currently defined by the environmental variable METADATA) to make three individual files containing only the list of individuals in each population.
+We can do this by subsetting our sample metadata file, using the grep command to select lines that match each population's name, and then using awk to keep only the first column of metadata, i.e., the sample names.

 ```
+# Load modules
 module load quay.io/biocontainers/vcftools/0.1.15--he941832_2/module
 ```

 ```
+# Enter data directory
 cd $DIR/data

+# Subset metadata
 grep "Lemon" $METADATA | awk '{print $1}' > individuals_Lemon.txt
 grep "War" $METADATA | awk '{print $1}' > individuals_War.txt
 grep "Nowra" $METADATA | awk '{print $1}' > individuals_Nowra.txt
 ```

 Now we can pick two populations to compare.
-Let's work with Lemon (short for Lemon Tree, QLD, AU) and War (short for Warnambool, VIC, AU), and so a SNP-based Fst comparison.
+Let's work with Lemon (short for Lemon Tree, QLD, AU) and War (short for Warnambool, VIC, AU) and perform an SNP-based Fst comparison.

 ```
 cd $DIR/analysis/vcftools_fst